 Receiving a complaint about your business can be daunting.

-As a business owner it is important that you have an effective Complaint Policy in place.
-This will ultimately ensure that complaints made about your business are dealt with fairly, efficiently and effectively.
+As a business owner it is important that you have an effective Complaints Handling Policy in place.
+This not only ensures that any issues raised by your customers are dealt with fairly, efficiently and effectively, but it also demonstrates your commitment to quality service in 2025.

-Dealing with complaints is not any business owner’s favourite task, however, if you have the correct policies and mechanisms in place, you will be putting your business in the best possible position to continue its success.
+Dealing with complaints is not every business owner’s favourite task; however, if you have the correct policies and mechanisms in place, you will be putting your business in the best possible position to continue its success.

 What Is Considered A Complaint?

-A complaint is when a customer expresses their dissatisfaction with your business’s product or service.
+A complaint arises when a customer expresses their dissatisfaction with your business’s product or service.

-Examples of when a complaint may be made include when:
+Examples of situations in which a complaint may be made include when:

-• A customer is dissatisfied with the process of receiving your business’s product or service
+• A customer is dissatisfied with the process of receiving your product or service

-• Your business’s product or service was not what the customer expected it to be
+• Your product or service did not meet the customer’s expectations

 • A customer believes that your marketing was misleading

-• A customer is dissatisfied with how your employees treated them
+• A customer is unhappy with the way your employees treated them

-In your business’s day to day operations there are numerous occasions where there is potential for a complaint to be made.
+In your business’s day-to-day operations, there are numerous occasions where the potential for a complaint exists.

-This is why it is necessary to put adequate and effective mechanisms in place to deal with complaints about your business.
-Doing so will ultimately ensure that any complaints received are dealt with quickly and effectively.
+This is why it is necessary to implement adequate and effective mechanisms to manage complaints.
+Doing so ensures that any issue raised is resolved quickly and effectively, protecting both your business and your customers’ interests.

 The Importance Of A Complaints Handling Policy

-Your business’s Complaints Handling Policy indicates to your customers that you are committed to ensuring the best possible outcome for both your business and the customer when a complaint is made.
+Your policy signals to your customers that you are dedicated to achieving the best possible outcome for both your business and them when a complaint is made.
+Moreover, when developing your policy, consider aiming to:

 • Respond to complaints in a timely and cost‐effective manner

-• Boost your customers confidence in your business’s administrative policies
+• Boost your customers’ confidence in your business’s administrative processes

-• Consider complaints as a tool to improve your business’s products, services, staff and complaint handling.
+• Utilise complaints as a tool to improve your products, services, staff and overall complaint handling process

 What Should be In A Complaints Handling Policy?